What D&D 2e Got Right About TTRPG Endgame Design

 Survival TTRPGs: The Real Test (And Why Most Games Fail It)

-You Think Survival Is Scarcity.
+Survival TTRPGs: You Think Survival Is Scarcity.
 It Isn’t.
-This is part of my ongoing series on system structure and pressure models—see my previous: Heroic Fantasy TTRPGs: The Real Test (And So Many Games Fail It) You think you know what a survival game is: tracking rations, counting torches, rationing ammo, worrying about encumbrance.
-So if a … Read more
+This is part of my ongoing series on system structure and pressure models—see my previous: Heroic Fantasy TTRPGs: The Real Test (And So Many Games Fail It) This post is about what survival games do at the system level.
+If you’re designing a survival TTRPG, resource … Read more

 Heroic Fantasy TTRPGs: The Real Test (And So Many Games Fail It)

 Heroic Fantasy TTRPGs: You Think It’s About Dragons.
 It Isn’t.
-This is part of my ongoing series on system structure and pressure models—see also: Grimdark TTRPGs: The Real Test (And Why Most Games Fail It) You think you know what heroic fantasy means.
-Any game where you fight dragons and save kingdoms, right?
-D&D, Pathfinder? … Read more
+This is part of my ongoing series on system structure and pressure models—see also: Grimdark TTRPGs: The Real Test (And Why Most Games Fail It) This post is not about what heroic fantasy looks like, it’s about what it does at the system level.
+If … Read more

 Grimdark TTRPGs: The Real Test (And Why Most Games Fail It)

-Grimdark TTRPGs: You Think You Know What Grimdark Means (But You Don’t) You think you know what grimdark means: dark atmosphere, high lethality, morally grey characters in a brutal world.
-So Shadow of the Demon Lord is grimdark, right?
-Shadowdark?
-Call of Cthulhu?
-No. In TTRPG talk, grimdark often gets used as a label for … Read more
+Grimdark TTRPGs: You Think You Know What Grimdark Means (But You Don’t) This post isn’t about what grimdark looks like, it’s about what it does at the system level.
+You think you know what grimdark means: dark atmosphere, high lethality, morally grey characters in a brutal world.
+So Shadow of the Demon Lord is grimdark, … Read more